n3ling/smartcart/README.md

 ## Code Project Iterations

+### Difficulties Encountered

+Most of the difficulties in transferring the project from Figma to Bootstrap HTML came about due to the loss of the easy-to-use Figma User Interface.
+What is gained in customizability and freedom in direct HTML is lost in ease of use, leading to a difficult transfer process in terms of functionality and layout.
+There were also severe time constraint limitations due to poor project planning, however the group has done the best job we could in delivering a product by the final project deadline that closely meets the standards set by our Figma prototype.

 ### Main Differences between project phases 4 and 5

 #### Added navigation pages that were not created in time for phase 4 submission